Do you know ways to move forward on the path to emotional maturity in adults? I am going to share some of them in this article.

 - Emotional ill adults are involved in more activities than their spiritual, physical, and emotional reserves combined can support.
 They give more than they receive.

 It is said that an adult is emotionally ill when he/she:

 - Has low levels of self-awareness

 - Does not pay attention to the emotions his/her body might be sending him/her

-- Does not pay attention to his/her family of origin
+- Does not pay attention to his/her family

 - Gives priority to work, studies, tasks, etc., rather than marriage and singleness